Shroedinger’s Rapist And The Imagined Right To Intrude

 Saying “hello” to capture her attention is still an invasion of her space, in a way.
 It’s nothing like walking up and groping her, but you would still be interrupting her and forcing her to acknowledge you, for your amusement.
 Also remember that while riding public transit, one can’t easily escape.
 In a more open space like a park or mall, this is less of a problem because she won’t be a captive audience.
 If she thinks you’re creepy she can leave anytime, unlike on a bus.

-19. Alexandra Says:
+19. Alexandra permalink

 I’m a woman, but I don’t read in public to ward people off.
 I read in public because I’m effing bored.
 If you can be a non-boeuf person, then feel free to interrupt my reading.